-4.2 Computational Setup
+4.2.
+Computational Setup

 In the following we discuss the computational results of the four approaches presented in Section 3 and the corresponding validation step.
 The computations were performed on a Linux cluster.
 Each node has two Xeon 3.2 GHz quad core processors and 48 GB of RAM.
 We imposed a time limit of two hours for the application of the approaches introduced in Section 3.
-We performed single-threaded computations, except for Section 4.3.
+We performed single-threaded computations, except for the MILP approach, which used 8 threads, see Section 4.3 for a discussion of this fact.
 On each node, only one job is executed simultaneously.
 The run times for the four approaches to find good discrete decisions exclude the timings for NLP validation.
-All timings include the time for reading the data and building the model, which for some instances consumes a major part of the running time.
+All timings are wall clock times in seconds and include the time for reading the data and building the model, which for some instances consumes a major part of the running time.

-Gurobi 5.0 [38] was used to solve the constructed problems by means of the MILP approach.
-The SB approach was implemented in a prerelease version of SCIP 3.0, see [1, 78, 71].
-The LP and NLP subproblems therein were solved using CPLEX 12.4 [42] and IPOPT 3.10 [80], respectively.
+Gurobi 5.0 [39] was used to solve the constructed problems by means of the MILP approach.
+The SB approach was implemented in a prerelease version of SCIP 3.0, see [1, 83, 76].
+The LP and NLP subproblems therein were solved using CPLEX 12.4 [44] and IPOPT 3.10 [85], respectively.
 IPOPT 3.10 was also used to solve the NLP problems in the REDNLP and MPEC approaches.
-Since the validation NLP can be tackled by several NLP solvers, we sequentially tried the solvers IPOPT 3.10, CONOPT 3.15C, CONOPT 4.00 [23], and KNITRO 8.0.0 [13] until one of them converges to a feasible point.
+Since the validation NLP can be tackled by several NLP solvers, we sequentially tried the solvers IPOPT 3.10, CONOPT 3.15C, CONOPT 4.00 [24], and KNITRO 8.0.0 [14] until one of them converges to a feasible point.
 This last step could, of course, be parallelized.
-The NLPs of the MPEC and REDNLP approach as well as the NLP validation are solved using GAMS [32] version 23.8.2 as an interface.
+The NLPs of the MPEC and REDNLP approach as well as the NLP validation are solved using GAMS [33] version 23.8.2 as an interface.